Alex Nikotina" />

-Lawrence Barker who is currently the Acting President and CEO in addition to being Registrar of the Immigration Consultants of Canada Regulatory Council (ICCRC) was in attendance to Ashton Abbotsford ribbon-cutting ceremony on April 26, 2017.
+Lawrence Barker who is currently an Acting President and CEO of the Immigration Consultants of Canada Regulatory Council (ICCRC) was in attendance to Ashton Abbotsford ribbon-cutting ceremony on April 26, 2017.

 We took this opportunity to ask Lawrence a few questions about his work, the upcoming trends in the immigration industry and tips for students to get ahead in their career as Regulated Immigration Consultants.

 Lawrence has been working with ICCRC since 2011.
 “Right now, I wear many hats,” he says, laughing.
-“I started as the Registrar and Corporate Secretary: was hired in the sunrise of the organization in 2011, and I am still maintaining those positions.
-As Registrar, I also oversee the Complaints, Discipline and Tribunal division.
+“I have started as the Registrar and Corporate Secretary: was hired in the sunrise of the organization in 2011, and I am still maintaining that position.
+In this role, I also oversee the Complaints, Discipline and Tribunal division.
 On top of that, for the last 9 months in the absence of a permanent CEO, I am also the Acting President and Chief Executive Officer of the Council.”

 When asked how he manages to coordinate between the different roles he has, Lawrence credits his team.
 “I definitely have good help.
 We have a very solid team of professionals, and I couldn’t do it without them doing such a great job in their respective areas.
 But of course, it is busy – a lot of good time management skills are required.”